Not many of us would vote January as our favourite month. But it doesn’t have to be all doom and gloom after the festive season has come to an end.

 With a luxury spa, peaceful cafe, and rooftop pool, a trip to Thermae Bath Spa is an excellent way to kick back and enjoy something a bit different this winter – whether you decide to book a relaxing massage, enjoy the naturally warm and mineral-rich waters, or marvel at the breathtaking views across Bath’s skyline.

-11. Visit a cosy pub, UK-wide
+12. Visit a cosy pub, UK-wide

 Pubs are a cherished part of the UK landscape – and during the winter months, they offer an especially welcome place to cosy up, enjoy a hearty meal, and chat over a drink or two.

-If you’re not sure where to go, why not try one of the pubs listed in our article; 12 historic pubs to visit across the UK?
+If you’re not sure where to go, why not try one of the pubs listed in our article: 12 historic pubs to visit across the UK?

-12. Get involved with celebrations for Burns Night, UK-wide
+13. Get involved with celebrations for Burns Night, UK-wide

-Burns Night is one of Scotland’s most cherished celebrations, held in honour of famous Scottish poet, Robert Burns.
+Burns Night is one of Scotland’s most cherished celebrations, held in honour of the famous Scottish poet, Robert Burns.

 Burns was born on 25th January 1759, so Burns Night is held on this date each year.
 It typically involves a ‘Burns supper’ where you can expect to enjoy plenty of poetry, haggis, and whisky tasting – and, of course, lots of fun and laughter.

-13. Make a New Year’s resolution vision board
+14. Make a New Year’s resolution vision board

 January marks the beginning of a new year – a time when many of us like to set goals for the months ahead.

-However, with surveys revealing that less than 30% of us manage to keep our resolutions up for the year, it’s worth considering what you can do to stay motivated.
+However, with surveys revealing that less than 30% of us manage to keep our resolutions for the year, it’s worth considering what you can do to stay motivated.

 Some people find it useful to make a New Year’s resolution vision board.
 Studies have found that writing down and visualising our goals can lead to a greater belief that we’ll succeed.
 Vision boards are also a fantastic way to get creative and spend a cosy day indoors.
 Check out our article, How to create an inspiring vision board, for ideas on how to get started.